Why you should view the SolarWinds news as an opportunity to improve your security by moving away from ADFS to cloud-based authentication.

 Once in that service, they could add in their own IDP, create additional accounts or anything else that a system administrator might do.

 Discover how to protect your key cloud-based assets by applying cloud-native authentication to your on-premises infrastructure.
-Watch this webinar to learn:
+Watch and learn about:

 In my previous blog on ADFS, I talked about moving from ADFS to cloud-based authentication using password hash synchronisation (PHS) or pass-through authentication (PTA) with a strong recommendation to use PHS.